8th January 2026

 Following the Examiner’s report on the Norton St Philip Neighbourhood Plan (‘the NP’), in which she expressed herself satisfied that the NP had met the ‘Basic Conditions’, the NP was considered by Mendip DC’s (MDC) Cabinet on 5 August.
 The officer recommendation to the Cabinet had been that it should be endorsed and should then proceed to a parish referendum.

-During the course of 5 August, MDC received a number of representations, some of which requested that a decision should be deferred pending MDC consideration of issues raised in those representations.
+During the course of 5 August, MDC received a number of representations (which can be seen here), some of which requested that a decision should be deferred pending MDC consideration of issues raised in those representations.
 MDC then took external legal advice.
 Following receipt of that advice, MDC officers then recommended the Cabinet to defer a decision until its next meeting on 2 September.
 The Cabinet accepted that advice and so decided.

 The Chairman of the PC, together with Cllr George Hitchins and Mr Ian Hasell (Chairman of the NP Steering Group) attended the meeting.
 Speaking briefly in the Public Participation session of the meeting, the Chairman said that the PC, noting that consideration of the NP was to be deferred, looked forward to the matter coming back to MDC’s Cabinet at the beginning of September.